michaelahlers/scala-guide/src/main/scala/examples/basic/algebraicDataTypeEssentails/interfaceDesignImprovements/readme.md

-# Interface Design Improvements
+# Better Interface Design with Types

-We can bring Algebraic Data Types to bear on API design—they're not inherently limited to modeling business domains.
+We can bring [Algebraic Data Types][glossary-algebraic-data-types] to bear on API design—they're not inherently limited to modeling business domains.
+Even if that seems obvious, I've found developers can miss out on their benefits: how they can precisely clarify your interface's intent and implementation behavior.

 Here, we'll explore a hypothetical situation where we want to increase the capabilities of a service and help consumers better understand how to use it.

+[glossary-algebraic-data-types]: ../../../glossary/algebraic-data-types.md

 ## What problem are we solving?